lendres/Segment-Signals/README.md

 [_Segmentation of well logs by maximum likelihood estimation: the algorithm and FORTRAN-77 implementation_](https://www.sciencedirect.com/science/article/pii/0098300491900237) by S.Radhakrishnan, G.Srikanth, and C.H.Mehta

 The original algorithm was written in Fortran.
 This version converts it to C++ and C#.
 In addition, the following changes have been made:
 - Converted the binary event array (Q) from double to int.
 Likely, the original was a double to keep all options as floats and prevent accidental round off.
 C/C++ automatically perform calculations as doubles when any of the parameters is a double.
 The binary event sequence is, of course, meant to be binary, so conversion to int is logical.
 This also meant a few lines could be simplified (such as comparisons).
 E.g. you could directly test "if (Q[i])" rather than requiring the inequality.
 - Removed a bug from the GETSPK/GetSpikeyZone function.
 The fix prevents over running the end of an array.
-	- Addition of "FindSignificantZones" to allow simple filtering (removal) of small zones.
+- Addition of `FindSignificantZones` to allow simple filtering (removal) of small zones.

 ## Organization
 A high-level view of the organization is as follows.